Skip to Main Content Skip to Footer Toggle Navigation Menu

 nexuscp.org/

-Position Description: Nexus supports strong, equitable and just communities in which all residents are engaged, are recognized as leaders and have pathways to opportunities.
+Position Description: Nexus Community Partners builds engaged and powerful communities of color so that each and every person can flourish in a joyful and abundant life.
 ROOT (Reclaiming Our Own Time) was created with a vision towards the wellness, rest and rejuvenation for BIPOC folx, creating transformative change in their communities.
-With this work, we support BIPOC leaders to build the rest practices they need not only to find new energy, vision and insight, but also to help strengthen and build capacity of organizations and movements.
-In the next two years, our work will include: Rest Resources, Care Packages, Community Events, ROOT Sabbatical Fund, collaborative initiatives with healing practitioners and other rest movement builders, and work to change the narrative around BIPOC rest.
-The Program Coordinator position is to support program development, facilitation, coordination, and implementation of BIPOC rest practices programming in Minnesota.and have pathways to opportunities.
+With this work we support BIPOC leaders to build the rest practices they need not only to find new energy, vision and insight, but also help strengthen and build capacity of organizations and movements.
+ROOT’s work includes Rest Resources, Care Packages, Community Events, ROOT Sabbatical Fund, collaborative initiatives with healing practitioners and other rest movement builders, and work to change the narrative around BIPOC rest.
+The Program Coordinator position is to support program evaluation by analyzing qualitative data and sharing out rest stories in a creative format (i.e. blog, art, poem, podcast, zine, etc.).

 Duties: